 I first applied agile to marketing while developing a new software application in the US.
 The product design and software development teams were working really well, but there seemed to be a disconnect with marketing.
 We brought the marketing team into our scrum planning and started treating marketing task as scrum stories.
 The experiment was a success and started focusing on using agile techniques to improve our marketing engagements.

 Marketing has changed a lot in the past decade.
 It has become far more data-driven and by using the data correctly, small businesses can really derive value from their marketing investment.
 This excites me.
 It means that without spending large sums of money and by being agile, small companies can take on the incumbents in a market.

 Tip: Read The Elements of Scrum when you get started.

 Do you follow Scrum or Kanban or another approach?

 No, not really.
 I would say we've blended elements of both these methods into our approach.
 Our goal is to be as efficient as possible.
 Over the past 3-4 years, we've found a method that works well for us and our clients.
 We strive to create high performing agile marketing teams.

 How closely do marketers follow the agile approach?

 Being a creative bunch.
 We tend to bend the rules to suit our needs.
 I'm sure you'll see varying degrees of Agile adoption at companies, even amongst product and software development teams.
-Typically resources are limited in small companies and roles often get blurred.
+Often resources are limited in small companies, and roles often get blurred.
 I often work with 'marketing teams of one' following some degree of agile adoption.

 How do you train your clients to use agile?